Konstantinos Katsiapis

 Prior to Google, Gus gathered knowledge and experience at Amazon, Calian, Ontario Ministry of Finance, Independent Electricity System Operator, and Computron.

-Gus earned a master's degree in computer science with a specialization in artificial intelligence from Stanford University and before that a bachelor's degree in mathematics, majoring in computer science and minoring in economics, from the University of Waterloo.
+Gus earned a master's degree in computer science with a specialization in artificial intelligence from Stanford University.
+He also earned a bachelor's degree in mathematics, majoring in computer science and minoring in economics, from the University of Waterloo.

 Authored Publications